Schedule of Fines

 By choosing to plead guilty to take advantage of being sentenced to paying the fines/costs related to your case without having a trial, you are waiving your right to a trial of any kind (by judge or jury) and all of the right described above.

-By submitting your payment online you are stating that you have read and understand your rights as stated above AND waive your rights as stated above and please guilty to the offense.
+By submitting your payment online you are stating that you have read and understand your rights as stated above AND waive your rights as stated above and plead guilty to the offense.

 The Court accepts credit and debit payments (Visa, Master Card, Discover) and personal checks with proper identification in most instances - make check or money order payable to '50th District Court'.